mui/mui-x/docs/data/charts/styling/styling.md

 ### Values color

-Colors can also be set according to item values.
-To do so, use the `colorMap` property of the corresponding axis.
+Colors can also be set according to item values using the `colorMap` property of the corresponding axis.

-Learn more on how to use this feature with each chart component on their dedicated docs section:
+Learn more about how to use this feature with each chart component in their dedicated docs section:

 - [bar charts](/x/react-charts/bars/#color-scale)
 - [line charts](/x/react-charts/lines/#color-scale)
 - [scatter charts](/x/react-charts/scatter/#color-scale)

-The `colorMap` property can accept three kind of objects defined below.
+The `colorMap` property can accept three kinds of objects defined below.

 #### Piecewise color map

-The piecewise configuration takes an array of N `thresholds` values, and N+1 `colors`.
+The piecewise configuration takes an array of _n_ `thresholds` values and _n+1_ `colors`.

 ```ts
 {